Checklist for implementing a QMS for ISO 13485-2016

 Document training on the procedures comprising the quality system

 A signed form indicating that employees “read and understand” the procedures is not enough.
 Training records should include evidence of effectiveness of training, and you should be able to demonstrate competency of the people performing those procedures.

-The Management has to decide whether there are certain processes that should be outsourced, such as: manufacturing, installation, servicing, packaging, etc.
+Management has to decide whether there are certain processes that should be outsourced, such as manufacturing, installation, servicing, packaging, etc.

 The outsourced processes should be controlled by the Company.
 The results (products, parts or services) coming from outsourcing should be verified.

 The requirements should be established before selecting an outsource company.

 If there are no such outsourcing activities, you can jump to the next step, and let your company implement all of the core processes that have been determined.